 If you double your take-off speed, you'll jump up four times longer, doubling the height of your jump.

 To achieve more velocity at take-off, we need to look at the physiology, the structures and make of your our bodies.
 The tendons, muscles, bones, nerves, and more that will maximise our ability to produce force, make great body angles and do it explosively.

-Speed begins quite literally with how fast you can create contraction within the muscle fibers, faster contraction then creates greater rotation of the limb or body segment around the joint (known as torque), put this velocity in the right sequence and in the right direction and the entire body will, therefore, move faster.
+Speed begins quite literally with how fast you can create contraction within the muscle fibres, faster contraction then creates greater rotation of the limb or body segment around the joint (known as torque), put this velocity in the right sequence and in the right direction and the entire body will, therefore, move faster.
 This is a huge reason we believe in following a structured jump practice plan, like the one outlines in our 8 week online jump program.

 Speed x Strength = Power.
 Power is the key to success in almost every sport

 A number of factors contribute to strength and the good news is the majority of them are directly in our control.

-- Muscle fiber type ratios.
-We all have a genetic baseline (which is a big factor in most athletic endevours) but you can shift your fibers more readily than most people think.
-The old train fast to be fast is pretty accurate, we do this via our hybrid fibers which are highly adaptable and can be manipultaed to serve our chosen event or sport through our training mode.
+- Muscle firer type ratios.
+We all have a genetic baseline (which is a big factor in most athletic endeavours) but you can shift your fibres more readily than most people think.
+The old train fast to be fast is pretty accurate, we do this via our hybrid fibres which are highly adaptable and can be manipulated to serve our chosen event or sport through our training mode.

 Down-regulation of Golgi Tendon Organs.
 These guys are the rate limiters in our tendons that control the amount of force you can or can't produce as a way of protecting you from hurting yourself.
 One of the cool ways strength training works is by telling these little organs that it's OK to create force and that they can chill out.